Leadership & Program Contact

 - Demonstration of adequate medical physics education (equivalent to a graduate degree in medical physics).

-- Demonstration of clinical competency in all clinical training rotations, including presentation on an assigned topic as documented in the rotation evaluation form, completed by the chief mentor and the Residency Program Director.
+- Demonstration of clinical competency in all clinical training rotations, as documented in the rotation evaluation form, completed by the chief mentor and the Residency Program Director/Associate Director.

 - Competency and shared responsibility of clinical physics duties such as initial calculation checks, chart checks, and weekly chart checks.
-These tasks will be assigned to the resident after competency has been demonstrated by completion of the dosimetry rotations, a physics rotation, and three staff members signing off that the resident is capable of independently managing these clinical duties.
+These tasks will be assigned to the resident after competency has been demonstrated by completion of the dosimetry rotations, a physics rotation, and the Residency Program Director/Associate Director signing off that the resident is capable of independently managing these clinical duties.

 - Attendance at the majority of the required clinical and medical physics seminars and conferences, including medical physics seminars, dosimetry presentations, and morning chart rounds/QA conferences.

-- Satisfactory assessment of progress as determined by means of an oral examination at the end of each rotation, conducted by the Medical Physics Residency Program Committee.
+- Satisfactory assessment of progress as determined by means of an oral examination at the end of each rotation, and end of each year conducted by members of the Medical Physics Residency Program Committee.